RobThePCGuy/Performance-Mod-Guide-For-Valheim/README.md

 2. Click on the three dots icon (●●●) at the top to open the 'More options' menu.
 3. Select 'Options' to open the Folder Options dialog.
 4. In the Folder Options dialog, go to the 'View' tab.
-5. Under 'Advanced settings', you'll find an option that says 'Hidden files and folders'.
+5. Under 'Advanced settings', you'll find an option that says 'Hide extensions for known file types'.
-6. Select 'Show hidden files, folders, and drives'.
+6. Disable this option.
 7. Click 'OK' to apply the changes.
 ```